RealVNF/coord-sim/README.md

 pa.ingress_traffic_ax # Axis object (ingress_traffic)
 ```

+Maybe you will need the tkinter module installed for that: `sudo apt install python3-tk`

 ## LSTM Traffic Prediction

 The simulator has an LSTM module to predict traffic based on the traffic traces mentioned above.